deadcoast/PACER/docs/pacer/machine/howto-machine-readable.md

 # **Machine-readable PACER artifacts**

+> **AI/LLM Priority**: These artifacts are specifically designed for AI consumption and automation.
+Human readability is secondary.

-Point your IDE’s AI directly at:
+Point your IDE's AI directly at:

 * **Canonical JSON (full spec for agents):**
   [docs/pacer/pacer-machine.json](docs/pacer//pacer-machine.json)